romanmurzac/DrivenPath/chapter_7/README.md

 The consumer is software that handle data from a topic.
 Data that are land in *drive_data_stream* will be consumed by the consumer that will be setup below.

 #### Create consumer
 In `src_7` directory create a file named `streaming_consumer.py`.
 In this file will be created few functions that will handle data ingestion using Kafka consumer, as well, here will be the logic of execution for the consumer.
-Schema and table also will created at this stage.\
+Schema and table also will create at this stage.\
 Create a function `read_credentials()` that will read from `credentials.json` the credentials for database connection.
 ```
 def read_credentials(file_path: str) -> dict: